simonhammes/506-software-architecture/architecture.typ

   [Players can exchange location updates and chat messages in real-time], [#highlight(fill: rgb("#EF9A9A"))[10]],
   [FR4],
-  // TODO
-  [TBD],
+  [Gameplay],
-  [Players can access their own and their teammates' location history after a game is over], [#highlight(fill: rgb("#61d800"))[3]],
+  [Players can access their own and their teammates' location history for a post-game analysis], [#highlight(fill: rgb("#61d800"))[3]],
   [FR5],
   [Marketing/\ Analytics],